Easter holidaymakers warned of severe weather, 'expect the unexpected'

 Lee said on and off showers could be expected in Northland and Auckland until at least tomorrow morning.

-Another heavy rain watch had been issued advising that periods of rain and thunderstorms were possible for eastern parts of Auckland north of Ōrewa and including Great Barrier Island.
+Another heavy rain watch had been issued advising that periods of rain and thunderstorms were possible for eastern parts of Auckland north of Orewa, Great Barrier Island, Coromandel Peninsula and Bay of Plenty west of Tauranga.

-"Showers with a moderate risk of thunderstorms continue into tomorrow for the upper North Island," MetService tweetd.
+"Showers with a moderate risk of thunderstorms continue into tomorrow for the upper North Island," MetService tweeted.

 For the Coromandel region, MetService said: "Heavy rain may cause streams and rivers to rise rapidly.
 Surface flooding and slips are also possible and driving conditions may be hazardous."